 Ready to go deeper?
 Many centers host immersive programs like Ayurvedic yoga retreats.
 At an ayurveda yoga hub, these often include themed weekends, small-group intensives, and beginner-friendly tracks:

-• Cooking Classes: Whip up meals that balance your dosha.
+- Cooking Classes: Cook simple meals that help balance your dosha.

-• Stress Busters: Nail meditation and breathwork techniques.
+- Stress Busters: Learn meditation and breathwork techniques you can actually use.

 Wellness Program Quiz

-Question 1: How would you describe your energy levels?
+Question 1: How would you describe your energy most days?

 Question 2: How do you react to stress?